igrishaev/pg2/docs/pgvector.md

             {:params [3 [1 2 3 4 5]]})
 ~~~

-It can be also a lazy connection of numbers produced with a `map` call, for
+It can be also a lazy collection of numbers produced by a `map` call:
-example:

 ~~~clojure
 (pg/execute conn "insert into test values ($1, $2)"
             {:params [4 (map inc [1 2 3 4 5])]})
 ~~~

-Pay attention, the `vector` column declaration above doesn't have an explicit
+The `vector` column above doesn't have an explicit size.
+Thus, vectors of any
-size.
-Thus, vectors of any size can be stored in that column.
-You can limit the
+size can be stored in that column.
+You can limit the size by providing it in
-size by providing in parentheses:
+parentheses:

 ~~~clojure
 (pg/query conn "create temp table test2 (id int, items vector(5))")